-The scores listed above a re reflective of the computerized CLEP examination.
+The scores listed above are reflective of the computerized CLEP examination.
 Students who have CLEP scores from a paper and pen examination should contact the Admissions and Records Office for minimum scores to determine credit awards.
 Scores are estimates and subject to change without notice.

-The policy of granting credit through CLEP at Calhoun Community College may differ from policies at other colleges.
-Check with other colleges to obtain additional information.
-Area colleges offering the CLEP are Alabama A&M University, Athens State University, and UA Huntsville.
+The policy of granting credit through CLEP at Calhoun Community College may differ from policies at other colleges; check directly with other colleges to obtain their CLEP policy.
+The Huntsville Testing Center is an authorized CLEP Testing Center.
+For more information on CLEP testing at Calhoun, please see the CLEP information page at calhoun.edu/testing-center.